gatsbyjs/gatsby/README.md

 Transform plain text into dynamic blogs and websites using the latest web technologies.
 A React.js static site generator.

+Supports Markdown, HTML, and React.js pages out of the box.
+Easy to add support for additional files types.

+Leverages [React Router's "nested component hierarchy"](https://github.com/rackt/react-router/blob/master/docs/Introduction.md) to make templating incredibly intuitive.

+All templates, css, and content are *hot reloadable* — powered by Webpack.

 Build sites like it's 1995.
 Files are translated into HTML pages at the same position within the file system.
 Add a markdown file at `/docs/index.md` and it'll be converted to `/docs/index.html`.

-Supports Markdown, HTML, and React.js components out of the box.
-Easy to add support for additional files types.

-Leverages [React Router's "nested component hierarchy"](https://github.com/rackt/react-router/blob/master/docs/Introduction.md) to make templating incredibly intuitive.

-All templates, css, and content are *hot reloadable*.

 ![live-reloading example](http://zippy.gfycat.com/UltimateWeeklyBarebirdbat.gif)